November / Month of the Sonata – 7

 details of our Christian myths,

-despite superfluity of them
+despite a superfluity of them

 even, throughout the long